Skip to main content

 warning

-If replication to index is enabled, the asset database built by the background task will be copied to the index in the legacy structure.
+When the data replication option is enabled in the index, the asset database generated by the background task of the calculation module will be copied to the index in accordance with the structure of the old calculation algorithm.

 If the index does not exist, it will be created automatically.